tilwolff/streamdisc/README.md

     - _libdvdread_
     - _libbluray_

-streamdisc does not (yet) come with an automatic configure script or cross platform build system

 ## Usage
 ### General
 - both _streamdisc_cgi_ and _streamdisc_server_ log to both _stderr_ and _/var/log/streamdisc.log_ (if that file is writable by the user).